Sunday, January 5, 2025

 "All those?
 Did you get them all today?!" asked Alicia, immediately regretting her volume.

 The obsequity turned to a scowl as Janice snapped back, "Not most of them, no. Any other questions for your survey?
 I've got shit to do."
-Alicia shook her head in startled silence and caught one final glare as the assistant secured the purring pink-orange feline in her arms and jogged back in the direction of the star dressing rooms.
+Alicia shook her head in startled silence and caught one final glare as Janice secured the purring pink-orange feline in her arms and jogged back in the direction of the star dressing rooms.

 "One fall!" echoed the audience at a volume that carried to the back, loud and clear.

 "With no time limit.
 Pinfalls or submissions can only take place inside the ring.
-There are no rules in this match, but!
-The area under and surrounding the ring has been cleared, both teams have been checked for weapons, and the announce table has been moved to the back.
+There are no rules in this match, but! the area under and surrounding the ring has been cleared, both teams have been checked for weapons, and the announce table has been moved to the back.
 The only foreign objects available will be provided by you, the fans!"
-The crowd nearly blew the roof off the arena as Guy affirmed the stipulation.

 10 SHOW UP